-3. Seek out inspiration
+5. Seek out inspiration

-Flick through interiors magazines to gather tear sheets and try to bring together a visual checklist of what appeals to you, whether that’s an Eastern-Zen look, or something more Scandi-inspired.
+Bring together a visual checklist of what appeals to you, whether that’s an Eastern-Zen look, or something more Scandi-inspired.
 ‘This will really help formulate your ideas for the look,’ says Hayley Tarrington.
 ‘It’s easier to show someone a mood board to express your vision.’

-Talk to friends who have completed similar projects about what they love about their new bathroom, and to discover the pitfalls and problems they may have encountered along the way.
+When deciding how to plan a bathroom, talk to friends who have completed similar projects about what they love about their new bathroom, and to discover the pitfalls and problems they may have encountered along the way.

-4. Be realistic about your space
+6. Be realistic about your space

 There’s no point pining for his-and-her sinks, a statement walk-in shower or a double-ended roll top if they won't fit.
 The truth of the matter is it isn’t going to be possible in the most UK bathrooms – apparently the average footprint is about the same as a king-size bed.

 'Be mindful of space when arranging your layout, as you’ll need to be able to move comfortably in your bathroom.
 If the bathroom is on the small side, you can utilise over-the-bath showers, sliding doors, and towel warmers to maximise space,' says Faye